layer5io/sistent/packages/components/src/custom/readme.md

+# Custom Components

-# Responsive Data Table Component
+## Responsive Data Table Component

 This custom React component, `ResponsiveDataTable`, is a wrapper around the Material-UI (MUI) DataTables library (`mui-datatables`).
 It provides a responsive and customizable table with additional features tailored for specific use cases.
 Below is an explanation of each component and its functionalities.